Related Content

-Travelling both within and to and from Switzerland by train will be even easier from December 14th 2025
+Travelling both within and to and from Switzerland by train has been improved on the new timetable.

-Thanks to the completion of some rail network upgrade works the Swiss national rail operator, SBB, is expanding services on the new timetable which commences on December 14th 2025 - and will be in place until the second Sunday of 2026.
+Thanks to the completion of some rail network upgrade works the Swiss national rail operator, SBB, has expanded its services on the new timetable which will be in place until the second Sunday of 2026.

 However, most of the additional departures, which have enabled SBB to proclaim its biggest service expansion in 20 years, are on local routes.

-These are the routes taken by IC express trains which will enhanced from December 14th 2025.
+These are the routes taken by IC express trains which have been enhanced on the new timetable.

 Not all station calls have been included in the route summaries.

-*An hourly IC service is being restored to the Basel - Délemont - Moutier - Solothurn - Biel/Bienne - Neuchatel - Yverdon-les-Bains - Renens VD - Lausanne route.
+An hourly IC service has been restored to the Basel - Délemont - Moutier - Solothurn - Biel/Bienne - Neuchatel - Yverdon-les-Bains - Renens VD - Lausanne route.

-This will give a direct train service between Basel and Lake Geneva; transforming its access to/from Germany thanks to connections in and out of ICE trains at Basel SBB station.
+This provides a direct train service between Basel and Lake Geneva; transforming its access to/from Germany thanks to connections in and out of ICE trains at Basel SBB station.

-Journeys between Basel and destinations along the The Simplon Railway including Montreux, Martgny and Sion will only require one connection in Lausanne.
+Plus journeys between Basel and destinations along the The Simplon Railway including Montreux, Martigny and Sion nowonly require one connection in Lausanne.

 Amended Routes

-However, between Biel/Bienne and Lausanne the new service to/from Basel will replace what is currently a second IC train on the St Gallen ↔ Lausanne route via Zurich and Biel/Biemne.
+However, between Biel/Bienne and Lausanne the new service to/from Basel has replaced what was currently a second IC train on the St Gallen ↔ Lausanne route via Zurich and Biel/Bienne.

-The retained service on that Rorschach ↔ Lausanne route will take the higher speed route between Olten and Solothurn.
+The retained service on that Rorschach - St Gallen↔ Lausanne route tales the higher speed route between Olten and Solothurn.

-Hence a new IR service will travel hourly on a Zurich ↔ Biel/Bienne route, so the city will retain its twice an hour service to/from Zurich.
+Hence a new IR service travels hourly on a Zurich ↔ Biel/Bienne route picking up the calls of the removed IC train, plus it has enabled Biel/Bienne to retain its twice an hour service to/from Zurich.

-Every other hour an IC train will take a Zurich ↔ St Gallen route, to lessen the impact of the withdrawn service when travelling between St Gallen and Zurich.
+Every other hour a new additional IC train tales a Zurich ↔ St Gallen route, to lessen the impact of the withdrawn service when travelling between St Gallen and Zurich.

 To and From Geneve / Geneva

-What isn't being restored to the schedules is the main change which occurred on last year's timetable, which was the removal of the IC trains which took a Zurich main station - Olten - Solothurn - Biel/Bienne - Neuchatel - Yverdon-les-Bains - Geneve route.
+What hasn't been restored to the schedules is the main change which occurred on last year's timetable, which was the removal of the IC trains which took a Zurich main station - Olten - Solothurn - Biel/Bienne - Neuchatel - Yverdon-les-Bains - Geneve route.

 Aside from one IR train per day on a Neuchatel - Yverdon-les-Bains ↔ Geneve route, connections to/from Geneve will still be required at Renens VD station. when traveling between Geneve and multiple locations including Neuchatel, Biel/Bienne and Olten.

-The service of express trains on the Zurich - Sargans - Buchs - Chur route is to be increased to 2 x trains per hour throughout the day, more of which will be ICE trains which will be travelling to/from Germany.
+The service of express trains on the Zurich - Sargans - Buchs - Chur route has been increased to 2 x trains per hour throughout the day, more of which will be ICE trains which will be travelling to/from Germany.

-The number of weekend only IC trains which take a Geneve Aeroport - Geneve - Bern - Zurich - Landquart - Chur route is to be more than doubled to 5 x trains per day in each direction.
+The number of weekend only IC trains which take a Geneve Aeroport - Geneve - Bern - Zurich - Landquart - Chur route has been more than doubled to 5 x trains per day in each direction.

-Some of the IC trains on the Zurich - Zug - Bellinzona - Lugano route will have their journeys extended to and from Chiasso, so that when combined with the EC trains which travel between Zurich and Italy, gives an hourly service between Zurich and Chiasso.
+Some of the IC trains on the Zurich - Zug - Bellinzona - Lugano route have had their journeys extended to and from Chiasso, so that when combined with the EC trains which travel between Zurich and Italy, this provides an hourly service between Zurich and Chiasso.

 Connections are available in Chiasso into local trains to/from Como, Monza and Varese.

-There will be additional trains between Swiss locations and Lyon, Marseille and Milan, plus new direct links to multiple locations in neighboring countries including Cologne/Koln, Florence and Malmo in Sweden!
+There are already additional trains between Swiss locations and Milan, plus new direct links to multiple locations in neighboring countries including Cologne/Koln and Florence and Malmo in Sweden!

-Yet more improvements are being made to the rail service which links Zurich with Milano - and beyond to/from other destinations in Italy as there will be 11 x trains per day travelling between Zurich and Milano Centrale.
+Yet more improvements have been made to the rail service which links Zurich with Milano - and beyond to/from other destinations in Italy, as there are now 11 x trains per day travelling between Zurich and Milano Centrale.

-The train on the Zurich ↔ Bologna route is having its journey extended to/from Firenze / Florenceand it's departure time from Zurich HB station is being altered from 06:33 to 14:33.
+The train on the Zurich ↔ Bologna route has had its journey extended to/from Firenze / Florence and it's departure time from Zurich HB station has been altered from 06:33 to 14:33.

 Heading south the train will arrive into Firenze S.M.Novella station at 21:30 / 9:30pm - in time for connections on to Pisa and Rome.